ptnoire/bankistProject/README.md

 **EDIT: DEC 9TH 2022, This readme is formatted so poorly I have to re-do it.**

+# Edit: Dec 9th, 2022, I forgot to mention what this was.. it's a banking app.
+That would be important to add in a readme don't you think?
+Yes well, I am learning.
+Please forgive me!

 It is presented as a single code block, then a dissect of each section that is important to give my thoughts on it.

 # Displaying the transactions (movements) on the DOM